immersive-arts/Sparck2_Documentation/docs/reference/sparck_core.md

 ![CORE_component_Toolbar](../assets/images/core/CORE_component_ToolBar.png)

-The main component in play here is obvisouly the Toolbar that also contains the backbone functionality of SPARCK.
-But there are more max objects that are essential for SPARCK Core to be working:
+The main component in play here is obviously the Toolbar that also contains the backbone functionality of SPARCK.
+But there are more max [objects](https://docs.cycling74.com/userguide/objects/) that are essential for SPARCK Core to be working:

 ---

 ![CORE_component_Toolbar](../assets/images/core/CORE_component_Workspace.png)

-The **Workspace** patcher is a subpatcher there for convenience.
+The **Workspace** patcher is a [subpatcher](https://docs.cycling74.com/userguide/subpatchers/) there for convenience.

 ![CORE_Toolbar_Patcher](../assets/images/core/CORE_Toolbar_Patcher.png)